Free Museums In Athens Greece In 2023

 Dates of free admission to museums in Athens

-On certain days of the year, admission is free to public museums and the famous archaeological sites in all of Greece.
+On certain days of the year, admission is free to public museums and ancient sites in all of Greece.

-Some of the popular attractions that offer free admission on those dates include the following:
+Some of the Athens museums that offer free admission on those dates include the National Archaeological Museum, the Byzantine and Christian Museum and the Numismatic Museum.

 On those days some of the museums also host free events, which are usually promoted on their websites.